← All Guides

 Get your personalized list in 4 minutes

-SpearMatch tells you exactly how many schools to apply to, gives you a balanced reach, target, and safety list, and flags early decision opportunities.
+SpearMatch tells you exactly how many colleges to apply to, gives you a balanced reach, target, and safety list, and flags early decision opportunities.
 Built on real admissions data.
 Free, no account required.

 Start My College Strategy →